JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 Unless testing a profile solution where the profiles are saved to a file share then the difference between testing persistent and non-persistent workloads needs to be catered for in the reporting of the benchmark test.

-First a brief explanation of what both technologies are.

 ### Persistent

 A persistent workload is one that retains all the user settings at logoff.
 Therefore, any changes the user makes to an application configuration or environment setting are retained and the next time they log in those changes "persist"